Multi-Tailed Vision Transformer for Efficient Inference: Experiment

 \subsubsection{Compared Methods}

 We compare our method with several state-of-the-art methods including model pruning methods and ViT-based methods that consider exploiting multi-scale features.
-SCOP \cite{tang2020scop} is the state-of-the-art method in pruning the channel of CNNs.
+SCOP \citep{tang2020scop} is the state-of-the-art method in pruning the channel of CNNs.
 Inspired by this, we re-implement it to reduce the patches in vision transformers.
-PoWER \cite{goyal2020power} accelerates BERT's inference by progressively pruning tokens in BERT's layer.
+PoWER \citep{goyal2020power} accelerates BERT's inference by progressively pruning tokens in BERT's layer.
 We directly transfer PoWER from BERT to vision transformer.
-DynamicViT \cite{rao2021dynamicvit}, PS-ViT \cite{tang2022patch}, SViTE \cite{pan2021ia}, Evo-ViT \cite{xu2022evo}, IA-RED$^2$ \cite{pan2021ia} and EViT \cite{liang2021evit} are six highly related compared methods that consider accelerating the inference by progressively pruning tokens of the middle layer with self-slimming or a gate function.
-DVT \cite{wang2021not} considers to cascade multiple vision transformer with adaptive sequence and conducts early-exit for acceleration.
-CrossViT \cite{chen2021crossvit} and HVT \cite{pan2021scalable} are compared since they also consider using different scale features of images to adopt an efficient vision transfomer.
+DynamicViT \citep{rao2021dynamicvit}, PS-ViT \citep{tang2022patch}, SViTE \citep{pan2021ia}, Evo-ViT \citep{xu2022evo}, IA-RED$^2$ \citep{pan2021ia} and EViT \citep{liang2021evit} are six highly related compared methods that consider accelerating the inference by progressively pruning tokens of the middle layer with self-slimming or a gate function.